YinJC/uk-tex-faq/FAQ-alreadydef.md

----
-layout: page
-title: Package reports ''command already defined''
+# Package reports ''command already defined''
----

 You load a pair of packages, and the second reports that one of the commands it defines is already present.
 For example, both the